- This event has passed.

 - Body, soul and spirit of a community

 - “You are the Body of Christ”: A Theology of community building

-Monday to Friday: Each day begins at the church (15 Margetts Rd, Spring Valley) at 8:00 am with the Act of Consecration of Man with the exception of Wednesday which begins with a lecture at 8:00 a.m. at the seminary (7 Carmen Court, Spring Valley) or at the church (the venue to be confirmed).
+Monday to Friday: Each day begins at the church (15 Margetts Rd, Spring Valley) at 8:00 am with the Act of Consecration of Man with the exception of Wednesday which begins with a lecture at 8:00 a.m. at the seminary (7 Carmen Court, Spring Valley).
 Thursday’s service is celebrated in German.

-An organic, vegetarian breakfast is provided from 9:00 until 10:00 followed by morning lectures with two breaks before lunch, at 1:00 followed by a longer break and afternoon lectures.
+An organic, vegetarian breakfast is provided from 9:00 until 10:00 followed by morning lectures with one break before lunch which is from 12:30 – 2:30 1:00.
 Please note breakfast and participation in the service is optional.